spyoungtech/certbot-route53-hook/README.rst

 certbot-route-53-hook
 =====================

-A pre-auth and post-auth hook for certbot's manual plugin to satisfy DNS challenge by creating the required recordset via Boto3.
+A pre-auth and post-auth hook for certbot's manual plugin to satisfy DNS challenges by creating the required recordset via AWS Route 53 and ``boto3``.
 When used as cleanup hook, it will delete the previously created record set.

-Useful for using certbot to request or renew certs for systems that are not publically accessible, such as those that may sit on an internal network.
+Useful for using certbot to request or renew certs for systems that are not publicly accessible, such as those that may sit on an internal network.
 It is also suitable for automated non-interactive use.

 Prerequisites